jbraimoh

 Dr. Jessica Braimoh is a critical sociologist whose research and teaching interests include the interrelation between criminalization, racialization, class (among other systems of domination and difference); socio-legal processes and organizing institutions; and the experiences of “at-risk” populations.
 Guided by principles of social justice, her work seeks to uncover the ways that inequality is perpetuated and maintained.

 Prior to coming to York Jessica was a postdoctoral fellow in the Department of Criminology at Wilfrid Laurier University.
 There she explored the criminalization of homelessness in B.C. and more specifically the socio-legal processes managing encampments and the use of public space by unhoused people.
-She is currently working on another related collaborative project that investigates how different groups of people in mid-sized cities perceive homelessness, use of space, public safety, and community integration.
-She has published her work in Critical Sociology; The Journal of Sociology & Social Welfare; Signs: Journal of Women in Culture and Society; The Canadian Journal of Public Health; PLOS One, and Social Science & Medicine.
+She is currently working on two projects.
+The first is a collaborative project that explores how different groups of people in mid-sized cities perceive homelessness, use of space, public safety, and community integration.
+The second project examines the interactions among criminal justice and housing sectors for preventing youth homelessness.
+She has published her work in the Journal of Law and Social Policy; Critical Sociology; The Journal of Sociology & Social Welfare; Signs: Journal of Women in Culture and Society; The Canadian Journal of Public Health; PLOS One, and Social Science & Medicine.

 Degrees